tremor-rs/tremor-www/src/pages/rfcs/0007-pipeline-optimizations.md

 ## Summary
 [summary]: #summary

-As part of Tremor's execution engine, we transform the logic described in trickle query scripts into Directed Acyclic Graph (DAG)-based pipelines.
+As part of Tremor's runtime engine, we transform the logic described in trickle query scripts into Directed Acyclic Graph (DAG)-based pipelines.
 Each operation, operator, or action inside the query gets represented as a node in this graph.
 Every event passed through Tremor traverses this graph of operators depth-first.
 When an event arrives at an operator, this operator can alter, discard, or route the event to influence which following subgraph (or subgraphs) the event traverses afterward.

 The initial construction of the pipeline DAGs is naive and done in the most simplistic way possible to make extending/evolving it relatively painless during development.
-After the construction of the initial graph, it may undergo one or more transformations to optimise execution; for example, it may apply constant folding to migrate some runtime calculations to compile time, where possible.
+After the construction of the initial graph, it may undergo one or more transformations to optimise evaluation; for example, it may apply constant folding to migrate some runtime calculations to compile time, where possible.

 This RFC aims to discuss these transformations and more complex transformations.